LookHere/SocialMediaAnalysis/README.md

 # Social Media Analysis
 <i> This projects uses social media in an attempt to find HR insights. </i>
-(It's still very exploritory right now.)
+(It's still very exploratory right now.)

 Organizations  have employees working in different specializations.
 Creating a job description for each role helps organize the workforce.
 This is often decided based on what the employee is doing (marketing, engineering, etc.) and their level (manager, director, etc.).
 A good job descriptions can be used as the foundation of organization design planning, compensation strategies, and recruiting processes.